QuantEcon/lecture-source-py/source/rst/rob_markov_perf.rst

 .. index::
     single: Markov Perfect Equilibrium; Overview

-This lecture describes  a Markov perfect equilibrium  with robust agents
+This lecture describes  a Markov perfect equilibrium  with robust agents.

 We  focus on special settings with